 Some friends and I were brain storming the other day about blogging projects.
-As Humpback whales are currently on the move up the east Coast of Queensland, Australia our decision was easy – Lets Go Humpback Whale Watching Gold Coast!
+As Humpback whales are currently moving up the east Coast of Queensland for the whale watching season Gold Coast, our decision was easy – Lets Go Humpback Whale Watching Gold Coast!

 Annual Humpback Whale Migration

 While the Gold Coast is a holiday spot for many thousands of beach lovers in Australia, some 17,000 humpback whales also holiday here each year.
 They cruise 5,000 – 8,000 km from Antartica to relax in the Queensland’s tropical waters as far north as Cairns in Tropical North Queensland.
 They navigate within the safety of the Great Barrier Reef, a favourite place for them to give birth in Queensland being Hervey Bay.

 The annual humpback whale migration is the underwater version of the great Wildebeest migration of the Serengeti.

 This post may contain compensated links.
 We may earn a small percentage if you book through a compensated link, but it won’t cost you any more by doing so.
 You can read our full disclaimer here.

 Whale Watching Season Queensland

 In early June the whales begin cruising up the Queensland coast and by early November they are heading home with their newborn calves.